ant-design/ant-design/docs/pattern/list.en-US.md

 title: List
 ---

-List is a very common UI element which can be applied to various scenarios:
+Lists are very common UI elements which can be applied to various scenarios:

 - Get an overview
 - Browse item by item
 - Find specific list item
 - Sort and filter
-- Rearrange, add, delete or recategorize list items
+- Rearrange, add, delete or re-categorize list items

 ---